Bobotov Kuk: Peak and surroundings

 The northern and eastern sides of the compact summit pyramid, which is around 200m high, rise above steep scree slopes that descend into a large rocky basin, Valoviti Do, at around 2000 to 2100m.
 This basin is strewn with huge boulders and partially covered with snow the whole summer.
 The western side of Bobotov Kuk is most impressive.
 Together with Bezimeni Vrh and Djevojka peaks, Bobotov Kuk (which is between them) form a large mountain wall and a type of natural amphitheatre.
 This wall is around 400m high and almost 2 km wide.
-Below this well are immense scree slopes, equally high, that descend steeply towards the bottom of the Skrka valley, which contains both Veliko Skrcko Jezero (1686m) and Malo Skrcko Jezero (1711m) lakes.
+Below this well are immense scree slopes, equally high, that descend steeply towards the bottom of the Skrka valley in Durmitor National Park, which contains both Veliko Skrcko Jezero (1686m) and Malo Skrcko Jezero (1711m) lakes.
 This is reputed to be the most beautiful part of the Durmitor Mountain Range.
 On the south side, Bobotov Kuk drops steeply towards the basin of Zeleni Vir (2028m) lake.
 Zeleni Vir is found at the bottom of an amphitheater, about which a wall made up of the peaks Bobotov Kuk, Lucin Vrh, Minin Bogaz (2387m) stretch.
 South of the lake is Zupci (2309m), a string of cliffs that resemble the teeth of some dangerous dinosaur.
 The lower 300m of this side of Bobotov Kuk is mix of steep rocky terrain with much grass and scree.
 Above it is the summit pyramid.